- Centrifugal Pumps

-Slurry is any mixture of fluid, like water, and a pulverized solid.
-Slurries are used as a convenient way to handle solids in bulk in mining, steel processing, foundries, power generation, and most recently, the Frac Sand mining industry.
+Slurry is any mixture of fluid and fine solid particles.
+Examples of slurries would include: manure, cement, starch, or coal suspended in water.
+Slurries are used as a convenient way to handle solids in mining, steel processing, foundries, power generation, and most recently, the Frac Sand mining industry.

 Non-settling slurries consist of very fine particles, which give the illusion of increased apparent viscosity.
 These slurries usually have low wearing properties, but do require very careful consideration when selecting the right pump because they do not behave in the same manner as a normal liquid does.

 Settling slurries are formed by coarse particles that tend to form an unstable mixture.
 Particular attention should be given to flow and power calculations when selecting a pump.
 The majority of slurry applications are made up of coarse particles and because of this, have higher wear properties.

 Many types of pumps are used for pumping slurries, but the most common slurry pump is the centrifugal pump.
 The centrifugal slurry pump uses the centrifugal force generated by a rotating impeller to impact kinetic energy to the slurry, similar to how a water-like liquid would move through a standard centrifugal pump.

 Slurry applications greatly reduce the expected wear life of pumping components.
 It’s critical that pumps designed for these heavy-duty applications are selected from the start.
 Consider the following when making selections:

 To ensure the pump will hold up against abrasive wear, the impeller size/design, material of construction, and discharge configurations must be properly selected.

 Open impellers are the most common on slurry pumps because they’re the least likely to clog.
 Closed impellers on the other hand are the most likely to clog and the most difficult to clean if they clog.